loool999/cinema/README.md

-# Wisp Proxy with Scramjet
+# Cinema proxy

-This project is a high-performance web proxy utilizing the Wisp protocol, powered by a Scramjet-enhanced data stream engine.
-It leverages the Bare server for handling HTTP requests and integrates with the Ultraviolet proxy framework for a seamless and robust browsing experience.
+uh, proxy for a contest. made in like 15 hours.

 ## Features